jguadagno/jguadagno.github.io/_posts/2020-08-22-securing-azure-containers-and-blobs-with-managed-identities.md

 ### Azure Portal

-If you are like me, you like to do most of the work in the portal, although I find myself using command line more.
-Let's take a look registering your application with the portal.
+If you are like me, you like to do most of the work in the portal, although I find myself using the command line more.
+Let's take a look at registering your application with the portal.

 #### Register the Application